-The Association of Thai Travel Agents (ATTA) is hoping the country’s tourist industry can enhance its halal-friendliness to cater to the growing number of arrivals of visitors from the Middle East.
+The Association of Thai Travel Agents (ATTA) hopes the country’s tourist industry can enhance its halal-friendliness to cater to the growing number of arrivals of visitors from the Middle East.

-The ATTA has announced that it expects international tourism arrivals to Thailand through its members to decrease by almost 40 per cent, to 1.5 million, in 2009 because of the global credit crunch along with domestic political problems.
+The ATTA has announced that it expects international tourism arrivals to Thailand through its members to decrease by almost 40 percent, to 1.5 million, in 2009 because of the global credit crunch and domestic political problems.

-However, the one positive is the rise in the number of Middle East visitors, which grew almost 6 per cent to more than 44,000 visitors so far this year.
+However, the one positive is the rise in Middle Eastern visitors, which has grown almost 6 percent to more than 44,000 visitors this year.

-Surapol Sritrakul, the ATTA president, said the Muslim market is something the Thais should focus on given the fact that 658 million Muslims, out of a world population of 2 billion, travel frequently.
+Surapol Sritrakul, the ATTA president, said the Muslim market is something the Thais should focus on, given that 658 million Muslims, out of a world population of 2 billion, travel frequently.

 “We will educate our members to focus on Muslim tourists and teach them how to penetrate this market.”

-These visitors generally have money and Surapol wants hospitals in the country to better facilitate Muslims visitors.
+These visitors generally have money, and Surapol wants hospitals in the country to facilitate Muslim visitors better.